 Wedding guests dined in the central hall, which is a stunning room for wedding breakfast with its high ceiling, ornate walls and glass dome.

 At the end of the meal, there was a brief dry spell so I grabbed the newlyweds and we head outside for a few photos in the grounds using Halton House as the background.
 It was very windy and cold so we didn’t stay out long but I’m so glad we found an opportunity for some portraits outside.

-The wedding day was rounded off with dancing in the dining room.
 Claire and Tom had chosen “Die A Happy Man” by Thomas Rhett as their first dance song and then Claire had a Father-Daughter dance with her dad before everyone else joined the dancefloor and were entertained by The Fat Cats band.